brevzin/brevzin.github.io/_posts/2024-09-20-annotations.md

 Sure, we moved the most complicated logic (parsing the annotations) into a function, which I'm not including in the above code block.
 But this is pretty nice right?

 You can see the full implementation using this approach [here](https://godbolt.org/z/jaKTe57Gf).
+As I said, this is a bit overkill when we only have two attributes.
+But this approach means that all it takes to add a new `serde` attribute is to declare a new class or class template in the namespace and then just use it in the implementation.

 ## Rust Attributes vs C++ Annotations